Dental Crowns – Idaho Falls, ID

 Cosmetic crowns are used to cover teeth that are discolored or misshapen or need some type of other cosmetic modification.
 They’re also used to cover dental implants that might be unsightly or unnatural-looking.

-How a Crown Procedure Works
+How a Dental Crown Procedure Works

 Getting a crown typically takes two appointments with your dentist.
 The first visit involves Dr. Cline examining your tooth to make sure it’s strong enough to support a crown.
 Then, he’ll file it down in preparation for the procedure.
 You may receive a temporary crown to wear between appointments.